for Veterans and the Public

 200-500 CD4 cells

-There is an increased risk for certain infections, such as shingles, thrush, skin infections, bacterial sinus and lung infections, and TB.
+There is an increased risk for certain conditions, such as shingles, thrush, skin infections, bacterial sinus and lung infections, and TB.

 <200 CD4 cells